michalc/geolog/DESCISIONS.md

 ## Terraform

 - Configuration as code.
 Want everything to do with the site in the codebase.
 There is no distinction between Dev and Ops!

+## Cognito

+- Handling logins is a boring pain!